-Charleston residents won’t see a property tax increase, while city employees will see a 1 percent cost of living boost under the 2013 Charleston City Council budget that passed first reading today.
+Charleston residents won’t see a property tax increase, while city employees will see a 1 percent cost-of-living pay boost under the 2013 city budget that passed first reading by City Council Wednesday.